apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

     1.Click on Resources Actions picklist, then click on Import API under API Actions

-    2.Copy and paste the swagger collections into the text area and Import
+    2.Copy the content from as400-connector-swagger-collection.txt and  paste the swagger collections into the text area and Import

     If everything seems to be ok then we can see the below image